 2. Increase the frequency of site reporting in the state and upgrade the quality of site reports.

 3. Impress upon nonprofessional archaeologists the importance of a well-planned, orderly, and controlled survey and excavation, and discourage the practice of pot-hunting and unsupervised digs.

 4. Involve capable individuals in a more meaningful way in the location and preservation of Iowa's prehistoric resources.

 These objectives can be implemented by encouraging participation by non-professionals who are interested in archaeology.
 By participating in this program non-professionals will gain recognition for their effort.

-For more information about the program, contact Cherie Haury Artz, Certification Program Coordinator at the Office of the State Archaeologist.
+For more information about the program, visit the official website or contact Cherie Haury-Artz, Certification Program Coordinator at the Office of the State Archaeologist.
 A complete copy of the Guidelines to the Certification Program including a registration form may be downloaded here as a PDF.